-Tax Relief Scams: Spotting & Avoiding an IRS Tax Debt Relief Scam
+Tax Relief Scams: Spotting & Avoiding an IRS Tax Relief Scam

-As consumers continue to struggle with mounting tax debts, and the IRS steps up enforcement of tax debts, some unscrupulous tax relief agencies increasingly are taking advantage of unsuspecting tax debtors looking for assistance with their tax debts.
-If you need help dealing with your tax debt and choose to enlist the assistance of a tax relief agency, make sure that you choose your agency wisely, and guard against tax relief scams that may end up costing you even more.
+As consumers continue to struggle with mounting tax problems, and the IRS steps up enforcement, some unscrupulous tax relief agencies increasingly are taking advantage of unsuspecting taxpayers looking for assistance with their tax problems.
+If you need help dealing with your tax issue and choose to enlist the assistance of a tax relief agency, make sure that you choose your agency wisely, and guard against tax relief scams that may end up costing you even more.

 The following are some common characteristics of tax relief agencies that might be scams.

 - Requires Full Payment From You Upfront – An unsavory tax relief agency often will require you to pay the entire fee upfront before the agency begins work on your case.
 This type of agency may ask you for credit card or bank account information before asking you anything else about your case.
 Asking for full payment of the agency’s fees upfront is a red flag that may indicate an IRS tax relief scam.

 - Guarantees You Relief No Matter What Your Situation – Every person facing tax problems has a unique situation.
 While tax relief agencies may be able to help you in some circumstances, there are other situations where they will be unable to help you.
 It is also highly unlikely that you will end up repaying only a small amount of a large amount owed (be very weary if they promise an offer in compromise settlement).
 Do not believe a tax relief agency that promises you relief no matter what your situation.